kubernetes/ingress-gce/README.md

 - It relies on a beta Kubernetes resource.
 - The loadbalancer controller pod is not aware of your GCE quota.

-**If you are running a cluster on GKE and interested in trying out alpha releases of the GLBC before they are officially released please visit the deploy/glbc/ directory.**

 ## Overview

 See [here](https://kubernetes.io/docs/concepts/services-networking/ingress/) for high-level concepts on Ingress in Kubernetes.